 Anyone up to the age of 25 (age at the time the application is submitted) is eligible in this category.

 Are only completed projects eligible?

-Projects which have completed within the past two years, or are due to be completed by end of October 2016 are eligible to apply for an award.
+Projects that have completed within the past two years, or are due to be completed by the end of October 2017 are eligible to apply for an award.